ctrueden/equilibrium/_pages/calendar.md

 * Freeday is always on the 7th, 14th, 21st, and 28th of the month.

-The festivals use the same day names as regular months for the first 7 days, with the 8th and final day of each festival called Festday.
+The festivals use the same day names as regular months for the first 7 days, with the 8th and final day of each festival known as Festday, as well as given a season-specific name: Winterday, Greenday, Moonpeak, and Feastday for Needfest, Growfest, Richfest, and Brewfest respectively.

 GM's note: the Ignan calendar was adapted from the [Greyhawk calendar](https://calendars.fandom.com/wiki/Greyhawk_Calendar).